JoshFloorGuy/webchat-for-obs/README.md

 * queue (sets how many messages are visible at once, default is 100) Example: '&queue=20' More will be added!

-Example of url with querystring: 'http://localhost:8080/Output.html?oauth=[your token]&channel=[channel name]&queue=20'
+Example of url with querystring: 'http://localhost:8080/Output.html?oauth=[yourToken]&channel=[channelName]&queue=20'

 ### In the font.css file
 The css file was included to allow easy customization of the font of the text.